vackosar/vackosar.github.io/_posts/2020-09-15-double-descent-for-neural-network-and-multiple-descent.md

 The bias-variance trade-off hypothesis implies that lowering train loss by increasing model size will lead to higher test loss.
-Empirically this can be observed for example in case of decision tree, which beyond some size will achieve zero train loss, while test loss will rise.
+Empirically this can be observed for example in case of decision tree, which beyond some size will achieve zero train loss, while test loss (generalization error) will rise.

 But in general, bias-variance trade-off is not applicable.
 Any kind of regularization of the optimizer, which is part of the model, will force model to look for "simple" solution, despite having capacity to fully fit the training data.